Kaufman Co Re-Start Preparedness Plan

 – Please fill out the online Program Preparedness Plan form before EACH meeting.

 — Send to all members, guest, and guest speakers the COVID-19 Screening Form.
 This needs to be filled out and handed in by EACH attendee and each meeting.
 Yes, we need the paper copies done.
 Please bring the roll call check sheet and these COVID-19 Screening Forms to the office or call Carrie to meet you and pick them up.
+But there is on also a virtual form you can send out to your members in an email.

 –Do you have your “GO BAG” ready for the meeting?